beydo/french-verbs-pwa/README.md

-# French Verbs PWA
+# French Verbs Trainer PWA

-Installable mobile-friendly progressive web app (PWA) for studying French verb conjugations.
+This is an installable offline-first app to browse and train on French verbs.